 According to the review of users, the energy it takes for conducting the post-combustion treatment is 5 times more than roasting.

-In addition, an afterburner is expensive, even twice the price of the roaster itself.
+In addition, an afterburner is expensive, even twice the price of the coffee roasters itself.

-For the roasters that take gas as the energy source, the cost of the gas for roasting a batch is generally around NT$1-3 which is not much.
+For the coffee roasters that take gas as the energy source, the cost of the gas for roasting a batch is generally around USD$0.03-0.1 which is not much.

-The electricity cost on roasting one batch by the electric heating roaster is about NT$ 6 for around 3-5 kWh.
+The electricity cost on roasting one batch by the electric heating coffee roasters is about USD$ 0.2 for around 3-5 kWh.

-For energy consumption, a roast of a batch done by Rubasse fully automatic infrared roaster takes approximately 0.6 kWh of electricity which costs less than NT$2.
+For energy consumption, a roast of a batch done by Rubasse fully automatic infrared coffee roasters takes approximately 0.6 kWh of electricity which costs less than USD$0.06.
 In the long run, it can save a lot of expense on energy consumption for the users.

-The roaster (person) plays a crucial role in the roasting process.
-Generally speaking, the salary for a roaster is about NT$50K-70K per month.
-The experienced roasters usually choose to start their own business.
-If the owner him-/herself is a roaster, he or she still needs to stay by the side of the machine while roasting.
+The coffee roasters (person) plays a crucial role in the roasting process.
+Generally speaking, the salary for a coffee roasters is about USD$1,700-2,300 per month.
+The experienced coffee roasters usually choose to start their own business.
+If the owner him-/herself is a coffee roasters, he or she still needs to stay by the side of the machine while roasting.
 For an owner, the invested time is very uneconomic.

-The full automated equipment allows the roaster to conduct the repetitive roasting work by itself.
+The full automated equipment allows the coffee roasters to conduct the repetitive roasting work by itself.
 The users just need to charge the green beans and the rest roasting process can be done by the machine.
-It helps the owners to save a great deal of time and expense on the professional roaster.
+It helps the owners to save a great deal of time and expense on the professional coffee roasters.

 If the preferred profile is found, the owner even can hire a part-time worker to pour and select the beans.
-The most complicated process is roasting; however, it can rely on the roaster to replicate the profile of roasting.
-One person is sufficient for taking care of 3-6 roasters which help to minimise the cost on labours.
+The most complicated process is roasting; however, it can rely on the coffee roasters to replicate the profile of roasting.
+One person is sufficient for taking care of 3-6 coffee roasters which help to minimise the cost on labours.

-Last but not least, when choosing the full automated roaster, the most important is whether the roaster is capable of replicating the flavour and taste.
-If it just simply has the beans roasted like the simple auto roaster, it is impossible to meet the customers’ requirement nowadays.
+Last but not least, when choosing the full automated coffee roasters, the most important is whether the coffee roasters is capable of replicating the flavour and taste.
+If it just simply has the beans roasted like the simple auto coffee roasters, it is impossible to meet the customers’ requirement nowadays.

-After viewing the pros and cons of a variety of functions and designs, if you have a better understanding of the roasters?
-Before purchasing your roaster, please do make a comprehensive comparison of the roasters to get the utmost out of performance and functionality.
+After viewing the pros and cons of a variety of functions and designs, if you have a better understanding of the coffee roasters?
+Before purchasing your coffee roasters, please do make a comprehensive comparison of the coffee roasters to get the utmost out of performance and functionality.

-- Price and roast capacity: Roasters designed and made in Taiwan meet the veterans and owners requirements such as functionalities, performance and affordability of investment.
+- Price and roast capacity: Coffee roasters designed and made in Taiwan meet the veterans and owners requirements such as functionalities, performance and affordability of investment.

 - Recording profile: The self-developed recording software provides the full parametric record.